iktina/Chinese-Female-Singing/README.md

 There are 2 types of pauses: AP and SP.
 AP is recommended to be used only at the beginning of singing because the breath is voiced.
 SP is a more natural pause.
 If you are not sure what you need, it is best to always use the SP pause.

 ## What to expect from this service?

+Audio track with singing in mono 22050 Hz.